CouncilofLorien/counciloflorien.github.io/docs/cards/M/master-of-shapes.md

 > Permanent-event
 >
 > {: .stage-resource-text .black-text .p-2 }
-> > Radagast specific.
-Shapeshifter.
+> > _Radagast specific._ _Shapeshifter._.
 Place this card on Radgast if he is in play.
-Return this card to your hand: when you play another Shapeshifter card or, if you choose, during your organization phase.
+Return this card to your hand: when you play another _Shapeshifter._ card or, if you choose, during your organization phase.
 In addition to adopting the given attributes, Radagast's skills become Warrior/Ranger.
 Radagast's prowess is only modified by -1 when not tapping to face a strike.
 Radagast may bear, but may not use items.
 >
 > {: .stage-resource-name .p-1 .pr-2 }
 > > <div class="card-shield">【9/10】</div>